gafusion/doc/html/src/geometry.rst

 - sign(:math:`\psi_{\rm pol}`) = -1
 - sign(:math:`q`) = -1

  In other words, the safety factor and poloidal flux are negative in the typical case.
-This will be reflected in a properly-constructed :doc:`input.profiles <input_profiles>` file.
+This will be reflected in a properly-constructed :doc:`input.gacode <input_gacode>` file.